MatheusRich/matheusrich.github.io/_drafts/2023-in-review.md

 %}

-If I exclude those, though, I've only written 8 articles, which is 2 less than last year.
+If I exclude those, though, I've only written 8 articles, which is 2 less than 2022.
 I'll keep an eye on this number, so it doesn't fall too much.
 I think 10 articles/year is a fairly good baseline.

 {%